lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 > * can be very elegant but also very unreadable.
 Choose wisely!

-Let's consider another tool to manipulate list.
+Let's consider another tool to manipulate lists.
 Often we need to get all elements from a list that satisfy a certain condition.
 For example we might need a list containing all even numbers between 1 and 20.
-This is done by the commmand `Filtered`, where `Filtered(L, F)` is the list containing all elements `l` of `L` for which `F(l)=true`.
+This is done by the commmand `Filtered`, where `Filtered(L, F)` is the list containing all elements `l` of `L` for which `F(l)` is true.

 ~~~
 Filtered([1..20], IsEvenInt]);
 ~~~